Atlas Logo

 Sample details

-ABCP was designed to investigate the cause and outcome of paediatric anaemia in a cohort of newborn babies in Kenya.
+ABCP was designed to investigate the causes and outcomes of paediatric anaemia in a cohort of newborns in Kenya.
 The study recruited pregnant women from Asembo Bay, west of Kisumu, Kenya, between 1992 and 1996.
-Pregnant participants were followed up throughout their pregnancy and at the time of delivery.
+Pregnant participants were followed throughout their pregnancies and at delivery.
 At baseline, over 1,800 pregnant women were enrolled in the study, and over 1,500 babies were enrolled at birth.
-Once born, participating babies and mothers were followed up every two weeks for 48 months.
+After birth, participating infants and mothers were followed up every 2 weeks for 48 months.
 Participants were followed up once more in 1999.

 Study design